 To understand the market, we’ll dive into the factors that influence the movement of prices.

 The Four Main Players in the Gold Market

-The financial and commodities trading markets are akin to fields where athletes play.
+The commodities trading market is akin to a field where athletes play.
 It’s like sports, in other words.
 And, like in sports, some players rise among the rest and are considered the cream of the crop.

 It is actually these players that exert a significant influence on the movements of the global market.
-These players are also the ones that investors go to engage in the gold trade or the financial market in general.
+These players are also the ones that investors go to engage in the gold trade.

 London Bullion Market

 The London Bullion Market took over the market functions of two separate organizations, namely, the London Gold Market and Silver Market.
 Traders who register and participate in the London Bullion Market belong to the London Bullion Market Association, or the LBMA.

 According to its website, the London Bullion Market and the LBMA were first established in 1987.
 The Association and its activities are overseen by the Bank of England, which mandated its creation.